chapter eight

 • Securing the Aspire dashboard

-We briefly covered application security in Chapter 2 by adding a Keycloak container to a .NET Aspire instance.
+We briefly covered application security in Chapter 2 by adding a Keycloak container to an Aspire instance.
 In this chapter, we will delve deeper into the application security concepts.
-We will do so by doing something interesting – building our own identity provider and hosting it in .NET Aspire.
+We will do so by enforcing authentication and authorization end-to-end, so it applies both when the user interacts with the UI and when the front-end interacts with the back-end API..

 If you publish a web application and make it publicly accessible, you will want to make sure only authorized users can access it, unless, of course, your application is just a trivial website.